twilio-labs/plugin-flex-outbound-dialpad/README.md

 When setting up the backend in heroku or local, you must ensure you have setup a dedicated task router worfklow for outbound calls and set the workflow sid in the environment configuration.

 # change log

-v1.0 - initial release
+v1.1 - added ringtone when dialing, DTMF tones while on a call and better state management. v1.0 - initial release

 # TODOs